 Mobile frontend for WMS Shopfloor app

 The work is organized in scenario.
-A scenario represents a process in the warehouse (eg: receive, deliver).
+A scenario represents a process in the workplace (eg: for WMS -> receive, deliver).
 The app allows to start each process through the main menu.

 Each scenario is linked to a specific menu item which can be configured in the backend.
 Each scenario drives you through the work to do.

-The whole business logic comes from shopfloor module, this module takes care of providing a nice and reactive UI to work with.
+The whole business logic comes from shopfloor_base module, this module takes care of providing a nice and reactive UI to work with.